Skip navigation

 Former Communications & Marketing Officer at Galapagos Conservation Trust

-What is long-line fishing?
+What is longline fishing?

-How is long-line fishing damaging?
+How is longline fishing damaging?

-How does this affect Galapagos?
+How does longlining affect Galapagos?

-On average, long-lines consist of about 35% of non-target species, but it is thought that by-catch can represent up to 90% of the catches in ecosystems like Galapagos.
+On average, longlines consist of about 35% of non-target species, but it is thought that bycatch can represent up to 90% of the catches in ecosystems like Galapagos.

-The biggest threat of long-line fishing in Galapagos is to sharks, which are already being targeted for their fins.
-In 2017, a Chinese fishing vessel Fu Yuan Leng 999 was intercepted in the GMR by Galapagos National Park (GNP) rangers and members of the Ecuadorian Navy.
+Longlining poses a huge threat to sharks in Galapagos, which are already being targeted for their fins.
+In 2017, a Chinese fishing vessel Fu Yuan Leng 999 was intercepted in the Galapagos Marine Reserve (GMR) by Galapagos National Park Directorate (GNPD) rangers and members of the Ecuadorian Navy.
 The boat had more than 6,000 dead sharks on board.
-In addition, in May this year, 26 tonnes of shark fins were seized by Hong Kong customs officials inside two shipping containers from Ecuador worth US$ 1.1 million.
+In addition, in May 2020, 26 tonnes of shark fins were seized by Hong Kong customs officials inside two shipping containers from Ecuador, worth $1.1 million.

 However, a secondary threat is the need for large quantities of bait.
 These are usually mullet or other similar fish that are caught in coastal bays using nets.
 If used in shark nursery grounds, this can have a serious impact on their early life stages.